amethyst/amethyst/book/src/sprites/modify_the_texture.md

 # Modify The `Texture`

-The colours of the sprite will show up exactly as in the source file, but sometimes being able to slightly modify the overall colour is useful - for instance, colouring an angry enemy more red, or making a frozen enemy blue.
+The colors of the sprite will show up exactly as in the source file, but sometimes being able to slightly modify the overall color is useful - for instance, coloring an angry enemy more red, or making a frozen enemy blue.
 Amethyst has a [`Component`][doc_component] called [`Tint`][doc_tint] to do this.

 To use [`Tint`][doc_tint], register [`Tint`][doc_tint] as a new [`Component`][doc_component] with the world and build it as part of the entity.
-[`Tint`][doc_tint] will multiply the colour values of the sprite by its own values, so a [`Tint`][doc_tint] with a white colour will have no effect on the sprite.
+[`Tint`][doc_tint] will multiply the color values of the sprite by its own values, so a [`Tint`][doc_tint] with a white color will have no effect on the sprite.

 ```rust,edition2018,no_run,noplaypen